 Popular types of Louis Vuitton Handbags

 Over the years, there are many types and designs of Louis Vuitton handbags that have become people’s favorites.
 The following are just some of the top Louis Vuitton handbags that are still popular today.

 - Louis Vuitton Alma – released in the 1930s, it’s available in many sizes and can act as a crossbody.

-Petit Malleis perfect for those looking for a simple and efficient tiny bag.
+- Louis Vuitton Petit Malle – the Petit Malle is perfect for those looking for a simple and efficient tiny bag.

 - Louis Vuitton City Streamer – the City Streamer has a more modern silhouette and can be a strong contender to go against the Hermes Birkin.